cloudscale-ch/terraform-provider-cloudscale/docs/data-sources/load_balancer_pool.md

 ## Argument Reference

-The following arguments can be used to look up a load balancer:
+The following arguments can be used to look up a load balancer pool:

-* `id` - (Optional) The UUID of the load balancer.
+* `id` - (Optional) The UUID of the load balancer pool.
 * `load_balancer_uuid` - (Optional) The load balancer of the pool.

 ## Attributes Reference